cnewman402/myHAsetup/README.md

 - Power on your new HA VM (right-click start)
 - Note: Look into Checkpoints they can help you restore along the way.
 I suggest maybe making one daily as you edit.
 - If you got an error stating it could not find a boot device, ensure you disabled secure boot on the VM.
+- You can now see your IP if you right-click your VM and select connect.
+- In Example: 192.168.1.69:8123
+- After a few minutes home assistant will prompt you for some info, fill out the form.